ComposableFi/composable/frame/crowdloan-rewards/README.md

 3. The reward account exist and has not been associated.

-4. The proof is valid for the reward account and a remote account is accessible from the proof.
+4. The proof is valid for the reward account and a remote account are accessible from the proof.

 5. There is some reward to claim for the reward account.